Bevy Tutorial: Pong

 .
 But its going to be overly complicated to get our handle and constantly query our assets for the shape.

-Once again it would be better for our mesh to derive from some kind of Shape
+Once again it would be better for our mesh to derive from some kind of Collider

 that we create: